SVRG and Beyond via Posterior Correction: SVRG and Bayesian Methods

-SVRG is built upon earlier ideas in Stochastic Average Gradient (SAG) \citep{roux2012stochastic,schmidt2017minimizing} and Stochastic Dual Coordinate Descent (SDCA) \citep{shalev2013stochastic} methods where the full batch gradient is stored for all examples separately and entries are refreshed whenever corresponding examples are chosen during updating.
-Subsequently, many new practical variants have been proposed, for instance, SARAH~\citep{nguyen2017sarah} and SPIDER~\citep{fang2018spider}, among many other proposals~\citep{dubois2022svrg,lei2017non, babanezhad2015stopwasting}.
-Instead of full-batch, it is also possible to use large \emph{mega}-batches which can be, for example, 10-50 times bigger than the mini-batches.
-It is also helpful to use Adam and down-weight the corrections \citep{yinXLD025}.
-There is a large number of papers that show variance reduction is useful for accelerating both convex and nonconvex optimization.
+The gradient $\nabla \loss_i(\vparam)$ \revision{has a larger} variance compared to the full-batch gradient which can lead to instability.
+SVRG aims to reduce this variance by using a double-loop algorithm shown in \cref{alg:SVRG}. \revision{There}, full-batch gradients are computed in the outer loop by using an older parameter $\vparam_\out$, while we update another parameter $\vparam_\inn$ in the inner loop as

-Despite this, variance reduction has not seen success in deep learning yet.
-The ineffectiveness is studied extensively by \citet{defazio2019ineffectiveness} who find little to no gain in run-time for traditional deep learning.
-They show that variance can even increase if mega-batch gradients are not refreshed often, in the end giving no effective gain in speed.
-The matter is complicated by the presence of additional deep learning tricks, such as, mini-batching, momentum, learning-rate schedules, etc. Numerous works have suggested new improvements but SVRG's ineffectiveness is not fixed yet \citep{yinXLD025,tondji2021variance, cutkosky2019momentum, arnold2019reducing, ma2018quasi}.
+This update is done for a few steps in the inner loop by using a constant learning rate $\eta$.
+The inner steps can be seen as using fresh new \smash{$\grad \loss_i(\vparam_\inn)$} to swap out the older $\grad \loss_{i}(\vparam_\out)$ from the full-batch gradient.
+Essentially, we are `correcting' the gradients to stop them from going stale.

-Clearly, using SVRG to get a real speed-up in deep learning is not easy.
-Here, we ask if the same is true for non-traditional settings.
-We consider variational training of deep networks where the IVON optimizer has lead to promising results.
-Such Bayesian approaches hold promise to facilitate continual, federated, and active learning of deep networks.
-Use of mega-batches can enable us to build priors to speed up future learning.
-Currently, no such work exists in this space.
-With this in mind, we explore new connections between SVRG and Bayes and assess the potential of SVRG-style ideas for non-traditional deep learning.
+SVRG is built upon earlier ideas in Stochastic Average Gradient (SAG) \citep{roux2012stochastic,schmidt2017minimizing} and Stochastic Dual Coordinate Descent (SDCA) \citep{shalev2013stochastic}, where the \revision{gradients of all examples} are stored separately and \revision{these} entries are refreshed whenever corresponding examples are chosen during updating.
+Over the years, many new practical variants have been presented, for instance, SAGA~\citep{defazio2014saga}, SARAH~\citep{nguyen2017sarah}, and SPIDER~\citep{fang2018spider}, among many other \revision{such} proposals~\citep{babanezhad2015stopwasting, lei2017non, cutkosky2019momentum, dubois2022svrg}.
+In practice, it is often useful to not use full-batches but rather \emph{mega}-batches which can be, for example, 10-50 times \revision{larger than the size of the mini-batches}. \revision{It also helps} to use Adam and down-weight the corrections \citep{yinXLD025}.
+Overall, many works have shown that variance reduction is useful \revision{to speed-up} optimization.